-- 20D Machinery may operate within 5 metres of the boundary of the protection zone and the adjoining operational zone (but at no greater distance from that boundary) for the following purposes: - a) felling and removing a tree located in the operational zone; - b) reinstating ground cover in the protection zone and its adjoining filter strip; - c) removing trees felled into the protection zone; - d) removing trees accidentally felled into the filter strip.
+- 20A.
+Trees may be felled into a protection zone. - 20B.
+Where a tree is felled into a protection zone, the crown must be left where it has fallen, unless the tree is lifted out of the protection zone, or lifted and moved within the protection zone, using a mechanical harvester. - 20C.
+Trees in a protection zone must not be felled, except for the purpose of constructing a road crossing, extraction track crossing or snig track crossing. - 20D.
+Machinery may operate within 5 metres of the boundary of the protection zone and the adjoining operational zone (but at no greater distance from that boundary) for the following purposes: - a) felling and removing a tree located in the operational zone; - b) reinstating ground cover in the protection zone and its adjoining filter strip; - c) removing trees felled into the protection zone; - d) removing trees accidentally felled into the filter strip.

-(Note: It is intended that machinery will enter the protection zone to fell a tree in the operational zone only where the tree will produce at least one timber product that is not low quality timber or pulp grade timber.
+(Note: It is intended that machinery will enter the protection zone to fell a tree in the operational zone only where there are reasonable grounds for believing that the tree will produce at least one high quality timber product (see clause 18A of Part 2A of the approval for definition of "high quality timber product").

-Conditions 20F and 20G are the only other conditions that permit the entry of machinery into a protection zone for limited purposes.)
+Conditions 20F and 20G are the only other conditions which permit the entry of machinery into protection zones for limited purposes.)

-- 20E Machinery must not operate in a protection zone when the soil is saturated. - 20F Machinery may enter a protection zone for the purpose of constructing or using a road crossing, extraction track crossing or snig track crossing.

-17 May 2004 Replaced 20F to 20H

-Ref Appendix E 20G Machinery must not enter a protection zone to construct or use a road, extraction track or snig track, except in connection with the construction or use of a crossing referred to in condition 20F.

-20H Machinery operating within a protection zone for any of the purposes outlined in condition 20D must:

-- a) use walkover techniques; - b) minimise the skewing of machinery tracks to the greatest extent practicable; and - c) operate with any blades, rippers or any other attachments in a position that does not disturb the ground surface.

-20I Log furrows produced by log extraction from a protection zone must be:

-- a) infilled with soil; or - b) drained onto a stable surface capable of handling concentrated water flow.
+- 20E.
+Machinery must not operate in a protection zone when the soil is saturated. - 20F.
+Machinery may enter a protection zone for the purpose of constructing or using a road crossing, extraction track crossing or snig track crossing. - 20G.
+Machinery must not enter a protection zone to construct or use a road, extraction track or snig track, except in connection with the construction or use of a crossing referred to in condition 20F. - 20H.
+Machinery operating within a protection zone for any of the purposes outlined in condition 20D must: - a) use walkover techniques; - b) minimise the skewing of machinery tracks to the greatest extent practicable; and - c) operate with any blades, rippers or any other attachments in a position that does not disturb the ground surface. - 201.
+Log furrows produced by log extraction from a protection zone must be: - a) infilled with soil; or - b) drained onto a stable surface capable of handling concentrated water flow.